shafinsiddique/personal-site/personal-site/content/projects/index.md

     [Here's](https://www.youtube.com/watch?v=ZxCq3146SWk&ab_channel=ShafinSiddique) a demo of me playing Tetris using Alchemy.
 [Here's](https://www.youtube.com/watch?v=-vIzyEdIzsA&ab_channel=ShafinSiddique) another of me playing Dr. Mario.

+- [Slash](https://github.com/shafinsiddique/slash) : A compiler for my own C-Style programming language written in Haskell.
+Currently in active development.

 - [unwrapped.live](https://unwrapped.live) : View your Spotify Wrapped.
 You don't have to wait till the end of the year.

-- [Page](https://github.com/shafinsiddique/page) : An interpreter for a functional programming language that's based on Lisp.
-Written in Go.
+- [Page](https://github.com/shafinsiddique/page) : A complete Lisp interpreter written in Go.

-- **Duro** : A startup I'm currently working on.
-Duro makes the messy job hunting process more efficient than it has ever been before.
+- [Page 2.0](https://github.com/shafinsiddique/page2.0) : Another Lisp interpreter written in OCaml.

 - [Chrome Variable](https://chrome.google.com/webstore/detail/chrome-variable/eiepnmajeaiikmnepmkiejihnbfndekg) : A chrome extension that allows you to define variables for text in chrome and reuse them anywhere at any time.
 Helps make the job application process a lot simpler as you no longer have to open external files to copy answers you've used before.